VIP (6mg)

 VIP Peptide and Inflammation

 Research(5) has suggested that VIP, which appears to be produced directly by immune cells themselves, exhibits various potential immunological actions to maintain an equilibrium of the immune system.
-Several studies have suggested that VIP possesses anti-inflammatory potential, in both innate (hereditary) immunity and adaptive (acquired) immunity.
-In innate immunity, VIP has been posited to inhibit the synthesis of inflammatory chemicals such as cytokines and chemokines; while in adaptive immunity, VIP may inhibit responses of the inflammatory Th1-type cells and promotes Th2-type cell responses.
+Several studies have suggested that VIP possesses anti-inflammatory potential in both innate (hereditary) immunity and adaptive (acquired) immunity.
+In innate immunity, VIP has been posited to inhibit the synthesis of inflammatory chemicals such as cytokines and chemokines, while in adaptive immunity, VIP may inhibit responses of the inflammatory Th1-type cells and may promote Th2-type cell responses.
 Due to its potential to reduce Th1-type inflammatory cell actions, VIP may improve intestinal immunity and decrease inflammation.(6)

 VIP Peptide and the Blood Brain Barrier